Water Levels – A Middle Great Lakes Dilemma

 It is very likely that this advice came directly from our recommendation made earlier.

 In 2013, Mary and her group travelled to Bay City, Michigan.
 There, over the course of a few meetings, a new bi-national organization was born – Restore Our Water International (ROWI).
 Roger Gauthier, a retired USACE hydrologist was appointed Chair, and Mary became Vice-Chair.
 Roger was involved directly in the 1993 IJC Level Reference Study.
 With Rogers’s guidance and Bill’s modeling a comprehensive approach to addressing both high and low water crises was evolved.
 The excessively high water is addressed using the IJC’s own recommendation to cut back on the Long Lac-Ogoki Diversion into the basin, and to increase the Chicago Diversion out of the basin – at the same time during the winter months to deploy ice booms in the St. Clair River to lessen or prevent the ice jams that slow the flow.
 Low-water crises would be handled by flexible structures in the Upper St. Clair River.
 We have moved off turbines because of the need to ensure that, when the structures are no longer needed or wanted, their flow drag must be reduced to almost nothing.
 Turbines that are not functioning continue to have a flow drag.
-The most promising solution is a hydrofoil shape gate for a completely flexible installation.
+The most promising solution is an airplane-wing-like structure for a completely flexible installation.

 With all of these measures coordinated around the IJC’s 1993 Study’s Crisis Levels, it would have been possible to lower the 1986 high-water extreme by 8 inches (23 cm), while during the prolonged low-water crisis that existed from 1999 to 2013 it would have been possible to raise water levels by 20 inches (50 cm).